niebert/JavascriptClassCreator/README.md

 * a text or
 * larger section of HTML, that are used on multiple pages.
 These elements with a unique ID (e.g. ___HTML_TITLE___) are replaced in all page contents of all HTML files.
 This leads to the fact, that definition of DOM elements in layout, wording and event handling can be defined accross HTML files of the web app.

+Also language dependencies for header buttons can be handle by ___Elements___, because the elements are globally replaced in the HTML page.

 ### FileHTML